Nielsbishere/core/docs/ostlc.md

 ```json
 { "testJson": { "object": [ [ 3, 3, 3 ], [ 4, 4, 4 ] ] } }
 ```
-The JSON above can be parsed by using file paths.
+The JSON above can be parsed by ostlc.
 JavaScript would use the following way of accessing the JSON array;
 ```js
   var testJson_object_0_1 = json["testJson"]["object"][0][1];
 ```